Importing and Exporting Pesticides and Devices

 The importer must:

-- Notify EPA of the arrival of imported pesticides and devices through the Notice of Arrival form (PDF) (EPA Form 3540-1) (4 pp, 176K) prior to importation
+- Notify EPA of the arrival of imported pesticides and devices through the Notice of Arrival form (PDF) (EPA Form 3540-1) (4 pp, 948K) prior to importation Please download the form and open using Adobe Acrobat version 8 or higher (not the browser) to complete the form.

 - Submit the form to the EPA regional office (attention of the Import Coordinator) applicable to the intended port of entry